-Okay, so you’re looking for a developer relations job – do you know which keywords to search for on job boards?
+Okay, so you’re looking for developer relations jobs – do you know which keywords to search for on job boards?
+The kind of job you want?
 Or what types of developer relations (DevRel) roles even exist in the first place?

 Whether you’re new to the field or want a parallel move, our list of DevRel jobs are sure to help you get there.

 Here’s a sneak peek at seven types of developer relations jobs you can land (click on them to learn more, including potential earnings):

 - API Evangelist